-- at a beam section for chain installation which has detachable sections. - by removing the side plates of the drive or idler end unit in closed systems. - at a wheel bend by removing the outer curve. - at a conveyor beam section for liftable chain (if there are any).
+• at a beam section for chain installation which has detachable sections.

+Beam section for chain installation

+- by removing the side plates of the drive or idler end unit in closed systems. - at a wheel bend by removing the outer curve. - at a conveyor beam section for liftable chain (if there is any).